sidneyrussell0/Meddit/README.md

 ### Usage
 1. Start the development server using `npm start`.
 2. Open http:/localhost:3000 in your browser.
-3. Create an account, log in, use the search bar to find specific posts or browse the default feed.
+3. Log in, use the search bar to find specific posts or browse the default feed.

 ## License
 This is where you tell other developers what they can and cannot do with your project.